Xiao-I Corporation (AIXI) Shares Plummet Below 1-Year High - News Heater

-Xiao-I Corporation (NASDAQ: AIXI) has seen a decline in its stock price by -4.42 in relation to its previous close of 4.30.
-However, the company has experienced a -8.67% decline in its stock price over the last five trading sessions.
+The stock price of Xiao-I Corporation (NASDAQ: AIXI) has plunged by -30.15 when compared to previous closing price of 3.98, but the company has seen a -32.20% decline in its stock price over the last five trading sessions.
 Seeking Alpha reported 2023-07-05 that The AI boom is currently driving a surge in Nvidia Corporation’s fortunes due to the need for GPUs to power AI applications, but this could change as AI-specific chips become more prevalent.
 The dominant AI model at the time of ASIC encoding will likely dictate which AI gets coded into the silicon, impacting the future of the AI market.
 Chinese AI company Xiao-I Corporation may have a competitive advantage due to its focus on Mandarin NLP and the strict regulatory environment for foreign tech companies in China.

 Is It Worth Investing in Xiao-I Corporation (NASDAQ: AIXI) Right Now?